Is Durban Safe? Crime Rates & Safety Report

 User Sentiment:

-The city of Durban is located on the east coast of South Africa in the province of KwaZulu-Natal and the municipality of eThekwini.
+Durban sits on the eastern coast of South Africa, in the province of KwaZulu Natal, facing the warm Indian Ocean.

 Warnings & Dangers in Durban